| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 were taken to Princess Alexandra Hospital in Harlow for medical attention.

-A particular "accident black spot, this junction has been the
+A particular "accident black spot”, this junction has been the

+scene of several accidents especially at night.
 Syd Glozier, a prominent member of the village community was cremated

 at Parndon Wood crematorium in Harlow.
 He had died on 9th September after